 What percent of your income do you spend on overhead?

-*You can also profitably review this list to prior to a site or personal visit.
+*You can also profitably review this list before a site or personal visit.

 For more help with obtaining donations at your nonprofit organization, read: